jacobdufault/fullinspector/assets/docs_generator/source/custom_serializers.rst

 The process to create a new serializer is simple.
 Simply derive from ``BaseSerializer`` and implement the abstract methods.

 ..
 IMPORTANT::
-    If you come across a ``UnityEngine.Object`` (or derived type) reference, make sure to serialize it using ``SerializationHelpers.StoreObjectReference`` and deserialize it using ``SerializationHelpers.RetrieveObjectReference``.
+    If you come across a ``UnityEngine.Object`` (or derived type) reference, make sure to serialize it using ``ISerializationOperator.StoreObjectReference`` and deserialize it using ``ISerializationOperator.RetrieveObjectReference``.
 This ensures that the object reference will be treated correctly, when, e.g., the object becomes a prefab.
+It will also ensure that an appropriate error is raised when the user tries to serialize a ``UnityEngine.Object`` reference to disk.

     These methods convert ``UnityEngine.Object`` references into unique ids.
 The ids are unique relative to the behavior being serialized and will not be unique across multiple behaviors.